ElunaLuaEngine/Eluna/README.md

 ## About

-Eluna is a Lua Engine for World of Warcraft emulators.
-Eluna is supporting MaNGOS and TrinityCore.
+Eluna Lua Engine © is used for certain World of Warcraft emulators.
+Eluna supports MaNGOS, CMaNGOS, and TrinityCore.
-We want to be the major Lua source for World of Warcraft emulation.<br />
+We're currently working hard to make Eluna better for our supporters.<br />
-Follow us on our [Twitter](https://twitter.com/EmuDevs) page to view the latest news about EmuDevs and what's going on with Eluna.
+Follow us on our [Twitter](https://twitter.com/EmuDevs) page to view the latest news about EmuDevs and what's going on with Eluna Lua Engine ©.

 If you're having trouble, post in Eluna's support here: [Eluna Support Forum](http://emudevs.com/forumdisplay.php/84-Support)<br />
-If you need help regarding methods, hooks and other wiki related documentation, go to [Eluna's Wiki](http://wiki.emudevs.com/doku.php?id=eluna).
+If you need help regarding methods, hooks and other wiki related documentation, go to [Eluna API](http://eluna.emudevs.com/).

 Special thanks to [MaNGOS](http://getmangos.eu/) for their continued support and use of Eluna.
 Please head over to their forums and show them some love!